howerj/libforth/readme.md

 there is no reason for cluttering up the output window with this.
 The implementation should be silent by default.

+* Control structures

+Various control structures in Forth behave slightly differently than in normal Forths.
+This should be fixed, given time.

 ## forth.core magic

 The [Forth][] interpreters core files can be detected by the [file][] utility